retebuonvivere/retebuonvivere/README.md

    `drush make retebuonvivere.make`

-3. Download the telephone module separately because it always cause (uncomprehensible) problems in the makefile.
+3. Download the telephone module separately because it always cause problems in the makefile (see related telephone [issue][5].

    `drush dl telephone`